ShaaficiAli/SEG4910Capstone/README.md

 kill -SIGTERM "elastic search PID"

-Logstash
+**Logstash**

 logstash-7.13.0/bin/logstash -f kafka_input.conf

-If you dont see indexes in kibana go to stack management refresh fields
+Then run kibana - If you dont see indexes in kibana go to stack management refresh fields

 Structure of repository:
 Inside SEG4910Capstone folder is where our code for running our models is.